Alberta St. blue green system and Columbia Park renewal

 Renewal of Columbia Park

-Columbia Park is an important part of the Alberta Street blue green system and a key public benefit priority for the Cambie Corridor Plan.
-Improvements are required to meet the current and future needs of this growing community, including updating aging amenities, expanding uses, and creating more welcoming park spaces.
-By including space for green rainwater infrastructure, the park can continue to support a variety of uses while providing benefits of increased biodiversity, enhanced habitat, and greater access to nature in the park.
+Columbia Park is an important part of the Alberta Street blue green system and a key public benefit and priority for the Cambie Corridor Plan.
+Improvements are required to meet the current and future needs of this growing community including updating aging amenities, expanding uses, and creating more welcoming park spaces.
+By including space for green rainwater infrastructure, the park can continue to support a variety of uses with the added benefits of creating more habitat that supports increased biodiversity and greater access to nature in the park.

-2. Sign up with your email address to receive project updates and notices about future opportunities to have your say.
+3. Sign up with your email address to receive project updates.

 The Alberta St Blue Green System and Columbia Park Renewal team is happy to answer any questions you may have about process, timelines, or engagement.
 Ask your questions here.